Feature request #4069

 - Combine 1 and 2, i.e. modify the plugin manager to be a dockable modeless window with the ability to launch plugins.

 The need for this would probably be reduced significantly if #1602: "Grouping plugins in the menu" was implemented, i.e. if all plugin developers put their plugins into category submenus.

-#3 Updated by Nathan Woodrow almost 8 years ago
+#3 Updated by Nathan Woodrow about 8 years ago

 I think it would be very workable and powerful to have them all in one tree.
 The installer, manager, and current installed.
 The installed ones just look like normal tree items in groups, the ones disabled but installed can be grayed out and the ones to be installed could be grayed out and have a little down arrow (or some kind of arrow to show it as a download).

 A one stop shop for plugins basically.

 #4 Updated by Alister Hood about 8 years ago

 Yes, I was going to suggest combining the installer and the manager, but I decided it was OK keeping them separate, since the installer isn't something that is run frequently (say multiple times a day), and it is reasonably complicated.

 Someone would need to think hard about how to organise all the features.

 e.g. where would you put all the information that is shown in different columns in the installer?
 Maybe the author, version and repository could go in a plugin "properties" dialogue (or even a tab).